ignite/cli/docs/guide/blog/index.md

 ## Write Data to the Store

-Now, after the `import` section, draft the `AppendPost` function in the `x/blog/keeper/post.go` file:
+Now, after the `import` section in the `x/blog/keeper/post.go` file, draft the `AppendPost` function.
+You can add these comments to help you visualize what you do next:

 ```go
 // func (k Keeper) AppendPost() uint64 {